 My research is highly interdisciplinary: I tend to explore philosophical questions that arise out of clinical practice and related sciences, and I work on topics across philosophy of mind, philosophy of psychiatry, moral psychology, practical ethics, and criminal and mental health law and policy.
 I also aim for much of my philosophical work to have wider academic and public relevance.

-that is freely available for anyone interested in learning more about responsibility without blame and developing their ability to work and relate effectively with people with personality disorders and complex needs; responsibility without blame also informs the ethical framework for addiction proposed in What Would You Do Alone in a Cage with Nothing but Cocaine?
+I have also worked to articulate an idea of responsibility without blame derived from my clinical experience.
+I designed an e-learning that is freely available for anyone interested in learning more about responsibility without blame and developing their ability to work and relate effectively with people with personality disorders and complex needs; responsibility without blame also informs the ethical framework for addiction proposed in What Would You Do Alone in a Cage with Nothing but Cocaine?
 A Philosophy of Addiction.

 Google Scholar // ORCID // CV